positive-intentions/chat/README.md

 ### How You Can Help

 - **Feedback**: Your insights are invaluable.
 Share your thoughts on current features, suggest new ones, or report any bugs you encounter.
 - **Development**: Interested in contributing code?
-[Let's talk!](https://www.reddit.com/r/positive_intentions) While the app isn't fully open-source yet, parts of it are, and I'm keen on opening more in the future.
+[Let's talk!](https://www.reddit.com/r/positive_intentions) While the app isn't fully open-source yet, parts of it are, and we're keen on opening more in the future.
 - **Spread the Word**: Help us grow by sharing the app with others who value privacy and control over their digital communication.
 - **Github Stars**: If you like the project, consider starring the repository.
-It helps others discover it and boosts my motivation.
+It helps others discover it and boosts our motivation.
 - **Sponsorship**: Development is fueled by passion and coffee.
 Your sponsorship helps keep both flowing.